senimanjs/seniman/docs/building-counter.md

 serve(root, 3002);
 ```

-As mentioned, the `createRoot` function is used to wrap the application in a `Root` object for the underlying networking stack to interact with.
-The `serve` function is used to start the networking stack, specifically a HTTP server with a WebSocket connection handler.
-The `serve` function also takes a port number as its second argument, which is the port number that the server will listen to.
+As mentioned, `createRoot` wraps the application in a Root object. `serve(root, 3002)` connects it to Node and opens the port.

 This should be all that's required to start serving a Seniman application.
 Now, let's start building our counter.